-To assess whether Europol is used by states to substitute a lack of capability, a combination of interviews, survey data, and domestic ICT employment sector size data is utilized to determine whether or not a state's law enforcement agency both perceives their available capabilities to be up to par with Europol and whether the potential for increased partnerships and capabilities exist.
-A measurement of these variables illustrate whether states perceive Europol's available capabilities and partnerships within the context of mitigating cybercrime are more valuable than their domestic capabilities and partnerships.
+To assess whether Europol is used by states to substitute a lack of capability, a combination of interviews, survey data, and domestic ICT employment sector size data is utilized to determine whether a state's law enforcement agency perceives its available capabilities to be up to par with Europol's and whether the potential for increased partnership and capabilities exists.
+A measurement of these variables illustrates whether states perceive that Europol's available capabilities and partnerships within the context of mitigating cybercrime are more valuable than the state's domestic capabilities and partnerships.

 Europol's operations consist of three primary categories.
-These categories include operational support, including intelligence sharing, analysis, and on-the-ground support, education and awareness training, and coordinating or taking part in multilateral/joint actions.
-Intelligence sharing serves as the primary day-to-day work that Europol undertakes [61].
-Much of this intelligence sharing occurs on the Secure Intelligence Exchange Network Application (SIENA), a platform through which law enforcement agencies from Europol's member states as well as Europol officials and third-parties with cooperation agreements with Europol can communicate and disseminate intelligence to other partners or to Europol itself [62].
+These categories include operational support, including intelligence sharing, analysis, and on-the-ground support; education and awareness training; and coordinating or taking part in multilateral/joint actions.
+Intelligence sharing serves as the primary day-to-day work that Europol undertakes[61].
+Much of this intelligence sharing occurs on the Secure Intelligence Exchange Network Application (SIENA), a platform through which law enforcement agencies from Europol's member states, Europol officials, and third parties with cooperation agreements with Europol can communicate with and disseminate intelligence to other partners or to Europol itself[62].
 Europol also conducts malicious software (malware) analysis through the Europol Malware Analysis System (EMAS) [63].
-Member state agencies can submit a piece of malware and Europol employees can conduct forensic analysis on the malware to produce conclusions and support a member state in their investigation or an active operation.
-Member states have access to the Digital Forensics and Mobile Laboratory, which mines data from hard drives or mobile phones, and Europol's password decryption platform

-[64].
-Lastly, Europol interfaces with outside partners including Interpol and third-party states, as well as non-governmental partners including private firms, accepting information from them including Internet Protocol addresses as well as consulting non-governmental partners in an advisory capacity

-[65].
-When asked whether NC3 could claim equivalent anticybercrime capabilities to Europol, the agency responded "No"

-[66].
-The NCCU stated that capabilities across member states varied widely and at times bilateral interactions with partners with similar capabilities resulted in more fruitful interactions; however, bilateral relationships lacked the ability to pool resources from other member states or to construct the large picture pertaining to the issue at hand [67].
+Member state agencies can submit a piece of malware and Europol employees can conduct forensic analysis on the malware to produce conclusions and support a member state in its investigation or active operation.
+Member states have access to the Digital Forensics and Mobile Laboratory, which mines data from hard drives and mobile phones, and Europol's password decryption platform[64].
+Lastly, Europol interfaces with outside partners, including Interpol and third-party states, as well as nongovernmental partners, including private firms, accepting information from them, including internet protocol (IP) addresses, and consulting nongovernmental partners in an advisory capacity[65].
+When asked whether NC3 could claim equivalent anti-cybercrime capabilities to those of Europol, the agency responded, "No"[66].
+The NCCU stated that capabilities across member states varied widely and, at times, bilateral interactions with partners with similar capabilities resulted in more fruitful interactions; however, bilateral relationships lacked the ability to pool resources from other member states or construct the "big picture" pertaining to the issue at hand[67].

 Europol also maintains relationships with public-private partners for operational and advisory purposes.
-Private firms and NGOs provide Europol with intelligence including IP addresses of potentially compromised or potentially suspicious computers [68].
-Private firms and NGOs are also utilized in an advisory capacity through membership with an advisory board [69].
-Most member states are thought to hold their own relationships and partnerships with private firms and NGOs, but these are not kept track of by Europol.
-Thus, the relationship between member states and EC3 is not at all hierarchical despite the fact that institution policy drives the direction of the relationship [70].
-The NCCU remarked that business costs and potential to negatively impact reputation often stand in the way of forming partnerships with private firms.
-However, private firms seem to be willing to share more information on some types of attacks, such as DDoS attacks, due to lower reputational risks in comparison to attacks that disclose user data [71].
+Private firms and NGOs provide Europol with intelligence, including IP addresses of potentially compromised or potentially suspicious computers[68].
+Private firms and NGOs are also utilized in an advisory capacity through membership with an advisory board[69].
+Most member states are thought to hold their own relationships and partnerships with private firms and NGOs, but these are not tracked by Europol.
+Thus, the relationship between member states and EC3 is not at all hierarchical, despite the fact that institutional policy drives the direction of the relationship[70].
+The NCCU remarked that business and reputational costs often stand in the way of forming partnerships with private firms.
+However, private firms seem to be willing to share more information on some types of attacks, such as DDoS attacks, due to the lower reputational risks associated with them in comparison to attacks that disclose user data[71].